Azure/login/README.md

 - AZURE_CLIENT_ID: the user-assigned managed identity client ID
 - AZURE_SUBSCRIPTION_ID: the subscription ID.
 - AZURE_TENANT_ID: the tenant ID.

+Now you can try the workflow to login with user-assigned managed identity.

 - **The worklfow sample to run both Azure CLI and Azure PowerShell**